cb-technologists/blog/content/posts/best-practices-for-cloudbees-core-jenkins-on-kubernetes/core-psp.md

 [AWS EKS](https://docs.aws.amazon.com/eks/latest/userguide/pod-security-policy.html) and [Azure AKS - Preview](https://docs.microsoft.com/en-us/azure/aks/use-pod-security-policies) also support Pod Security Policies.

-## Oh no, My Jenkins Agents Won't Start!
+## Oh no, My Jenkins Kubernetes Agents Won't Start!
 The [Jenkins Kubernetes plugin](https://github.com/jenkinsci/kubernetes-plugin) (for ephemeral K8s agents) defaults to using a K8s [`emptyDir` volume](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) type for the Jenkins agent workspace.
 This causes issues when using a restrictive PSP such at the **cb-restricted** PSP above.
 Kubernetes defaults to mounting `emptyDir` volumes as `root:root` with permissions set to `750` - as [detailed by this GitHub issue](https://github.com/kubernetes/kubernetes/issues/2630) opened way back in 2014.
 When using a PSP, with Jenkins K8s agent pods, that doesn't allow containers to run as `root` the containers will not be able to access the default K8s plugin workspace directory.
 One approach for dealing with this is to set the K8s `securityContext` for `containers` in the `pod` spec.
 You can do this in the K8s plugin UI via the **Raw yaml for the Pod** field:

 ![Raw yaml for the Pod](/posts/cloudbees-core-on-kubernetes-best-practices/raw-yaml-for-the-pod.png)